Chapter 11 : The Flight of their Lives

 The door turned out to be the elevator.
 Oliver hit the button and the door slid open with a chime.
 They all stepped in, though Malfoy did so hesitantly, and Oliver hit the button labeled “Team Management”.

 The elevator took off and Hermione let out a breath.
-So far, so good
+So far, so good she thought.

 After about a minute the elevator came to a stop and the door slid open.